Financial Aid Refund Policy

 School of Business and Economics—AACSB International

 The following bachelor and master degree programs in the School of Business and Economics are accredited by AACSB International - the Association to Advance Collegiate Schools of Business, the premier business accrediting organization in the US.
-There are only 643 business programs in 43 countries and territories that have earned this distinction.
+Today, there are more than 1,320 members in 70 countries around the globe.

 - management information systems